pubky/mainline/mainline-next/docs/prototype-plan.md

 5. Adaptive settling and evidence-based early completion.
 6. Low-level mutable PUT events and high-level publication conclusions.

-Use real UDP, KRPC, BEP 44 validation, routing-table traversal, and discovered nodes for reactor and traversal tests.
+Use real UDP, KRPC, BEP 42 node-ID enforcement, BEP 44 validation, routing-table traversal, and discovered nodes for reactor and traversal tests.
 Use synthetic public low-level events for deterministic high-level policy tests.
 Avoid a prototype-only wire protocol and leave nonessential edge cases as short TODOs rather than obscuring the architecture.

 ## Validation